-STARTING The SEMESTER
+STARTING the SEMESTER

 he months and days before you leave for college can be some of the most exhilarating and thrilling moments of your life.
 Family members are proud; friends are sad; you have an opportunity to start over and be a new you.
 That's a nice thought.
 But people rarely address the fact that starting over and beginning college do not happen overnight.
-It takes time, and doing it well takes guidance-guidance which can feel scarce in your first semester.
+It takes time, and doing it well takes guidance -- guidance which can feel scarce in your first semester.
 That's where we come in.
-This fall semester guide will give you insider's advice from students and faculty to help you excel at the University of Wyoming.
-Think of this like a strategy guide; use it for helpful advice on performing the best you can in your academics while maintaining as much time as you can to have fun and enjoy a rich life outside of college.
+This fall semester guide, brought to you by the LeaRN program, will give you insider's advice from students and faculty to help you excel at the University of Wyoming.
+Think of this like a strategy guide; use it for helpful advice on performing the best you can in your academics while maintaining as much time as you can to have fun and enjoy a rich life outside of college